coryknopp/CodeCoverageAPI/README.md

 `String className` Name of class.

-'String methodName' Name of method.
+`String methodName` Name of method.